ApothecaryMark/purplehat/_about/aboutmark.md

 These four elements of my disability profile are each part of me, and have each had an impact on my life in different ways: some good, some bad, all challenging.

 In addition, to my lived experience expertise.
 I am polymath and I like to learn.
 Among other things I have studied law, politics, social science, philosophy, bioethics, psychoanalysis, psychology and business.

-I like to write poetry and play board games.
+I like to write poetry, I like to enjoy food with friends and family and I like to play board games.

 I love to read, but for many years a combination of mental ill-health and neurodiversity made this very difficult; if not impossible.
 I like to write, but for the same reasons at times I have struggled to be productive.

 I like to talk.
 And I like to listen.